mpturschwell/Seagrass_pressures_risk/README.md

 ### Scripts
 "001_Ordinal_regression_models.R"

 Runs all models combinations to assess spatial scale that trends relate to pressures.
 Print model diagnostics and checks model residuals

 "002_Global_predictions_risk-MCMC-samples_nonlinear-transform.R"

 Uses the 'best' model in  001_Ordinal_regression_models.R script and predicts to the global distribution of seagrass based on pressure data resampled at 100km resolution.

 "003_SensitivityAnalysis.R"

-Tests different combinations of rates used to classify trajectorie
+Tests different combinations of rates used to classify trajectories.
+Also checks results from a model that excludes sites with only 2 observations.

 "004_Figures.R"

-All code to recreate most figures
+Code to recreate most figures

 "005_other-summary-stats.R"

 Calculate frequency of trajectories per bioregion